EU faces 'harder climate' to break asylum reform deadlock - Journal du Cameroun

-EU countries conceded Tuesday they were a long way from breaking a two-year deadlock over reforming the bloc’s asylum rules by this month’s deadline given a “harder political climate” following right-wing election gains in Italy and other countries.
+EU countries on Tuesday remained deadlocked over reforming the bloc’s asylum rules by an end-of-June deadline, with Sweden saying a deal was “very difficult to reach.”

-Key European Union ministers and officials meeting in Luxembourg were critical of or even opposed to Bulgaria’s new compromise plan on how to close an east-west rift over the reforms before a June 28-29 summit in Brussels.
+European Union ministers and officials met in Luxembourg to debate Bulgaria’s new compromise plan aimed at ending a longstanding east-west divide over the reforms in time for a June 28-29 summit in Brussels.

+Bulgaria’s role as chair of the six-month rotating EU presidency ends June 30.

+“We must never throw in the towel before the end of negotiations, but one can still say we are very far from each other,” Swedish Migration Minister Helene Fritzon said, according to Sweden’s TT news agency.

 In his first speech in office, Italy’s new Prime Minister Giuseppe Conte called for the “obligatory” and “automatic” redistribution among EU member states of asylum seekers being processed in Italy.